-9.10.1 Phase 1 and 2 Geo-Environmental Assessment have been submitted as part of the supporting information and conclude that there are no contaminant exceedances and that made ground is suitable for development with appropriate foundations.
-The Council's Environmental Health team has raised no objections and it is possible to impose a planning condition requiring measures should contaminants be encountered.
-Consequently, the proposed development accords with relevant policies in the Core Strategy, particularly Policy CS2 and CS16 of Charnwood Core Strategy, Policy EV/1 of the Local Plan and the NPPF.
+9.10.1 A Phase 1 and 2 Geo-Environmental Assessment has been submitted as part of the supporting information and concludes that there are no contaminant exceedances and that made ground is suitable for development with appropriate foundations.
+Charnwood Borough Council's Environmental Health Team has raised no objections subject to the imposition of a planning condition for intrusive ground investigation and remediation strategy.
+Consequently, the proposed development accords with relevant policies in the Core Strategy, particularly Policy CS2 and CS16 of the Core Strategy, Policy EV/1 of Local Plan and the NPPF.

-9.11 Flood Risk and Drainage
+9.11 Flood risk and drainage

 - 9.11.1 Policy CS16 of the Core Strategy and the NPPF direct development away from areas at highest risk of flooding.
 The policy requires development to manage surface water run off with no net increase in the rate of surface water run off for green field sites.
 This policy generally accords with the NPPF and does not frustrate the supply of housing.
 It is therefore not considered there is a need to reduce the weight afforded to this policy. - 9.11.2 Emerging policy CC1 of the Draft Local Plan encourages minor development to incorporate Sustainable Urban Drainage Systems (SuDS).
 Emerging policy CC2 states development will include appropriate measures to manage flood risk.
-This policy is at an advanced stage and were discussed at the hearing sessions in June 2022 and are consistent with the NPPF so can be given moderate weight. - 9.11.3 The development is situated within Flood Zone 1 and being at low risk of fluvial flooding as identified by the Environment Agency flood maps. - 9.11.4 Surface water would be directed to an existing watercourse and it is considered that attenuation will be required in order to prevent this from increasing run-off rates.
+This policy is at an advanced stage and was discussed at the hearing sessions in June 2022 and is consistent with the NPPF so can be given moderate weight. - 9.11.3 The development is situated within Flood Zone 1 and being at low risk of fluvial flooding as identified by the Environment Agency flood maps. - 9.11.4 Surface water would be directed to an existing watercourse and it is considered that attenuation will be required in order to prevent this from increasing run-off rates.
 This can be secured by means of a condition. - 9.11.5 Consequently, the proposal is considered acceptable having regard to Policy CS16 of Charnwood Core Strategy, emerging Local Plan policies CC1 and CC2 and the NPPF.

-9.13 Impact on Mineral Resources
+9.12 Impact on Mineral Resources

 - 9.12.1 The site is located within a sand and gravel Mineral Safeguarding Area.
-Policy M11 of the Leicestershire County Council Mineral and Waste Local Plan aims to prevent non-mineral related development from potentially sterilising any mineral present within a Mineral Safeguarding Area. - 9.12.2 The Minerals Planning Authority consider it unlikely that extraction of the mineral deposits would occur in the future, due to the site size and close proximity to the residential properties.
-Therefore, a Mineral Assessment is not necessary, and no objection is raised. - 9.12.3 Consequently, the proposed development would not be in conflict with Policy M11 of the Leicestershire County Council Minerals and Waste Local Plan (2019).
+Policy M11 of the Leicestershire County Council Mineral and Waste Local Plan aims to prevent non-mineral related development from potentially sterilising any mineral present within a Mineral Safeguarding Area. - 9.12.2 The Minerals Planning Authority has advised that any deposits would be unlikely to be extracted due to the proximity of housing.
+Consequently, the proposed development would not be in conflict with Policy M11 of the Leicestershire County Council Minerals and Waste Local Plan (2019).
 Furthermore, it is considered that the proposed development would not be in conflict with the relevant provisions of the National Planning Policy Framework, notably Paragraph 210.